alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

 Once you have set up the egress connection in Azure Storage Explorer, you should be able to view data from the following SRE volumes:

 The **Secure Data volume** is a read-only volume that contains the secure data for use in analyses.
 It is mounted as read-only in the analysis Environments that must access it.
 One or more such volumes will be mounted depending on how many managed secure datasets the Environment has access to.
+On the DSVM, this volume is `/data` and is shared between all DSVMs in an SRE.

 The **Secure Document volume** contains electronically signed copies of agreements between the Data Provider and the Turing.